firecow/swarm-app/README.md

 # Why?

-## Certain things are hard to redeploy

-Updating swarm config's used to be a pain, but not anymore.
+- Updating swarm config's used to be a pain, but not anymore.
+- docker-compose.yml wasn't designed to docker swarm services, swarm-app.yml is.

-Going from `replicated` to `global` and vice versa, no problem.
+- Go from `replicated` to `global` mode without manually remove services.

-## What will happen?
-`swarm-app diff` gives a proper overview.

-## Was deployment succesful?
-`swarm-app wait` gives a detailed answer.

-## Getting deployment errors tools could have found?
-`swarm-app validate` will exit with errors on configuration mistake.

-## Confused looking at the yaml?
-`swarm-app.yml` is very explicit, no more optionals, no more short syntax.
+- `swarm-app.yml` is very explicit, no more optionals, no more short syntax.

-swarm-app config isn't docker-compose or docker stack, but it does borrow the good parts.

-## Duplicated yaml across multiple project?
+## CLI improvements
+- `swarm-app validate` will exit on basic configuration file mistakes.
+- `swarm-app diff` gives a proper diff like overview pre-deployment.
+- `swarm-app wait` waits for deployment to finish, and outputs reconciliation status.

+## Config file improvements
-Extends from external source is here to help.
+### Extends from external sources.
 ```yml
 services:
   mywebserver: